picotech/picosdk-ps9400-python-examples/README.md

 * [numpy]
 * [matplotlib]

-*Note:* Anaconda 5.0.0 can also be installed to provide the above.

 ### Installing software

 * Download the *PicoSample 4* software for PicoScope 9300 Series models from our [Downloads page](https://www.picotech.com/downloads).

-### Installing the python driver wrapper

-A COM object driver wrapper created using the win32 module for the *PicoSample* COM object is included in these examples.
-This is required for running these examples in order to communicate with the COM object to control the PicoScope 9400 Series device.

 ### Programmer's Guides